jperon/lyluatex/lyluatex.md

 referring to it through a path.

 \lyIssue{NOTE:} \lyluatex\ requires that \LuaLaTeX\ is started with the `--shell-escape` command line option to enable the execution of arbitrary shell commands, which is necessary to let LilyPond compile the inserted scores on-the-fly.
 However, this opens a significant security hole, and only fully trusted input files should be compiled.
+You may mitigate (but not totally remove) this security hole by adding `lilypond` to `shell_escape_commands`, and using `--shell-restricted` instead of `--shell-escape`: look at the documentation of your \TeX\ distribution.

 ## Basic Operation